ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 - You cannot modify the source or target disk attributes such as disk size, while the clone operation is in progress.

 - You cannot attempt to clone a volume that is part of a consistency group as part of an existing consistency group.
-A volume will belong to a consistency group after you execute the volumes-clone start request, or the volume is part of a snapshot `create` operation that has not completed the flash copying in the background.
+A volume will belong to a consistency group after you must run the volumes-clone start request, or the volume is part of a snapshot `create` operation where the flash copying in the background is completed.

 - A volume cannot be cloned from one storage pool to a different storage pool.